zowe/docs-site/docs/user-guide/configuring-security.md

 ## Validate and re-run `zwe init` commands

 During installation, the system programmer customizes values in the zowe.yaml file.
 However, due to insufficient permissions of the system programmer, the `zwe init security` command may fail.
-Consult with your security administrator to review your `ZWESECUR` job content so that your security adminstrator can re-submit this command.
+Consult with your security administrator to review your `ZWESECUR` job content so that your security adminstrator can re-submit this JCL.

 ## Initialize Zowe security configurations